Web Portal Engineering Quick Start Guide

 Note: Any changes made in this table will also affect the drill string saved in the Drill String page for the well.
 BHA’s can also be created from scratch in this section if required.

 In this table, the surveys from the Surveys page in the portal will be displayed.
-Surveys can be added, edited or deleted in the same way as in the Surveys page.

 Note: Any changes made in this table will also affect the surveys saved in the Surveys page for the well.